- Explain the concept of globalization and its impact on global business

 The following video provides an excellent illustration of comparative and absolute advantage and explains why they are such important considerations in how countries decide to specialize and trade.

 Still unsure about how these different kinds of advantages play out in the real, complex world of global trade?
-Up next: Let’s explore the differences between absolute and comparative advantage.
+Up next: Try your hand at ruling your own island nation and choosing trade partners on the basis of comparative advantage.

 Global Markets and Business Opportunity